 The dominant frequency was determined with the following steps:

 Create a smoothed power spectrum.
-A smoothed power spectrum is generated by passing the raw spectrum with a running-mean filter of the pre-defined spectral smoothing width.
+A smoothed power spectrum is generated by passing the raw spectrum (FFT size = 12500 samples) with a running-mean filter of the pre-defined spectral smoothing width.
 The spectral smoothing width defines the ‘width’ or the number of frequency bins of the running-mean filter.
 We used a smoothing width of 100 Hz, which corresponds to 5 frequency bins.
 The smoothing is necessary as the raw power spectrum can be very ‘jagged’ otherwise, and impede peak detection which corresponds to the CF components of calls in the input audio.

 Extract the peaks in the smoothed power spectrum.
 Only peaks that are a minimum ‘distance’ from each other, and that are within a threshold of the highest peak are chosen.
 We chose an inter-peak distance of 250 Hz, and all valid dominant frequency peaks needed to lie within 14 dB of the peak with the highest power.